Miyajima Travel Guide 宮島

 But Miyajima Island (formerly Itsukushima until the sacred place took its name) boasts many other wonders.
-An ascent of Mount Misen, the mountain dominating the landscape, provides the opportunity to cross the beautiful Momiji-dani valley of maples, whose colors light up the sky in fall.
+An ascent of Mount Misen, the mountain dominating the landscape, provides the opportunity to cross the beautiful Momiji-dani valley of maples, whose colors light up the mountainside in fall.

 Tourists usually spend the day on the island and leave in the late afternoon.
 But our advice for Miyajima is to take a little more time and spend a night in one of the traditional inns (ryokan) on the island.
 Admire the sunset near the famous torii creates a poetry of colors, a moment that the deer that inhabit the island will come and share with you.
 Feel free to stroke them, they are docile, friendly, and very skilled at stealing food!

 When you're hungry, the island has numerous restaurants offering a wide variety of dishes, in particular oyster based dishes, the star produce of the region.
 For dessert, the specialty of the island: the momiji manju, a delicate cake shaped like a maple leaf stuffed with red bean paste (azuki) that comes in various flavors.
 Cut off from the rest of the world, Miyajima's idyllic bubble is hard to leave once you have discovered its many charms.